 If you are in the area of Signal Mountain, you must visit the Spaceship House.
 If you read my blogs you know I love the crazy and different houses, castles, etc. As of 2008 after several private owners, it was purchased by Signal Mountain and is now a vacation rental property.
 Super fun to just drive by and get pictures in front of though!

 There are a ton of museums that are fun.
 Teapot Museum in Trenton, International Towing and Recovery Museum in Chattanooga and don’t forget … the Salt and Pepper Shaker Museum.

-Located 32 Miles from Knoxville, in Townsent, TN this mile-long cave system near Great Smoky Mountains.
+Located 32 miles from Knoxville, in Townsend, TN this mile-long cave system near the Great Smoky Mountains.
 Visitors come here to see both the strange and impressive geological formations, but also the crystal clear stream that flows through the entire system of caverns.

 Raccoon Mountain Caverns – Chattanooga, TN More than 5 miles of underground passages.
 This is still on our list of things to see for sure!